TokenMix Research Lab · 2026-04-29

 | Microsoft Foundry | Per Microsoft pricing | Comparable | Azure compliance umbrella | Enterprise Microsoft shops |

-| TokenMix.ai unified gateway | Direct rates + 5% platform fee, OpenAI-compatible | Single endpoint | See official authorized access | Multi-model apps with Alipay/WeChat Pay |
+| TokenMix.ai unified gateway | Direct rates pass-through, OpenAI-compatible | Single endpoint | See official authorized access | Multi-model apps with Alipay/WeChat Pay |

 The cleanest decision rule: pick the channel that matches your existing data plane.
 Migrating to Bedrock just to access Claude rarely pays back the integration tax.
+For Mythos public release, AWS Bedrock US East is the only currently-deployed channel — Project Glasswing partners access there.

 Final Recommendation